codeforboston/maple/llm/readme.md

 ## Note

 This project is designed to work with Massachusetts legislative bills and may require specific data sources or API access for full functionality.

-For more detailed information on each module and function, please refer to the individual file docstrings.